Mentoring in Moab COVID-19 Update

 Hola A,

 I am missing you and your warm, beautiful smile, so I thought I would check out some old photos I have of you doing fun things during mentoring [attached].
-Warms my heart️, but nothing
+Warms my heart️, but nothing beats seeing you in person.
+Let me know how you are doing and how you have been spending your days.
+Take good care.

 Love & hugs